Wilsdorf's and Rolex's Other BrandsCopyright © David Boettcher 2005 - 2024 all rights reserved.

 Soon all these other brands were thought of simply as "Rolex watches" and Wildsorf's carefully differentiated marketing strategy and price structure collapsed.
 If one could buy a "Rolex watch" with the Unicorn brand on it at a fraction of the price of a "Rolex watch" with Rolex on it, why would anyone pay the higher price.
 This was not what Wilsdorf had intended.
 He wanted people who could afford them to buy Rolex branded watches, and others who were less well off to buy one of the cheaper brands.
 But because of the deliberate association of the Rolex name with the cheaper brands, sales of those soared whilst more expensive watches sat on retailer's shelves.
 After struggling to differentiate the different brands and their price points, Wilsdorf gave up and all the other brands were dropped.
 Only Tudor was retained, eventually spun off as a separate company.

-I have seen watches from the Great War era with BTCo. movements in silver cases that have the W&D sponsor's mark and "Rolex" in the case back and "Marconi lever" on the movement.
+I have seen watches from World War One era with BTCo. movements in silver cases that have the W&D sponsor's mark and "Rolex" in the case back and "Marconi lever" on the movement.
 Is this a Rolex?
 I would say no; it doesn't have an Aegler movement and is branded Marconi.
 Why is the Rolex name in the case back?
 It might have been punched by mistake or, more likely in my view, Wilsdorf was less careful in the early days about where he splashed the Rolex name.
 Perhaps he thought he could endorse lower priced Marconi watches with the Rolex name without people calling them Rolex watches.
 He must have quickly realised that this was a mistake.

 Back to the top of the page.